 The list of names will be sent to all members, on a mail ballot.
 Each member will check 5 names.
 The 5 candidates receiving the most votes will become Directors, for 3-year terms.
-In case of a tie, the Elections Committee to submit names of candidates for director, stating qualifications.
+In case of a tie, the Elections Committee will cast the deciding vote.